thienquan-art/Superstore_Introductory_Analysis/README.md

 Yearly Trends: Customers tend to buy more towards the end of the year, with a noticeable dip in purchases at the start of each new year.

 ## Conclusion:
-The analysis highlights specific areas (states, cities, product sub-categories, and customer segments) where the Superstore can focus its efforts to improve overall sales and profitability.
-Understanding these trends can help in making data-driven business decisions.
+The analysis highlights areas (states, cities, product sub-categories, and customer segments) where the Superstore can focus its marketing, and operation efforts to improve overall sales and profitability.